kyle5794/small-url/README.md

 # SmallUrl

-A simple server to generate small url using phoenix, ecto, and Postgres
+A simple server to generate small url using phoenix, ecto, and Postgres run on free heroku dyno

 To start your Phoenix server: